 Frozen Pipe Prevention and Repair Services

 The extreme cold combined with wind chill creates a substantial risk for burst or frozen pipes.
 Freezing water turns to ice within the pipe, which in turn can expand and block the line.
-This blockage can create excessive pressure throughout the system and cause pipe failure in vulnerable places—no matter if the pipe is made of plastic, copper or steel.
+As a result, this blockage can create excessive pressure throughout the system and cause pipe failure in vulnerable places, no matter if the pipe is made of plastic, copper, or steel.
 Even a tiny crack can unleash more than 250 gallons of water in a single day.
-The results of frozen water pipes can cause property damage, high repair costs and disruption of business.
+The results of frozen water pipes can cause property damage, high repair costs, and the disruption of business.

 Follow these plumbing tips to help minimize the risk of freezing pipes, and to help prevent damage and expensive repairs.

 - Open cabinet doors under sinks and in storage areas to allow heat from the room to circulate around uninsulated pipes.
 Allow a trickle of hot and cold water to drip overnight; however, be careful not to run the water into a drain line that is exposed to the extreme cold because that line might freeze.

 - Insulate all pipes in unheated areas or against uninsulated outside walls, in garages, or in crawl spaces.
 Then, apply heat tape or thermostat-controlled heat cables around pipes that are prone to freezing, typically exposed pipes.

 - Make sure to turn on the heat and that it is no lower than 55 degrees Fahrenheit.